Oculus Rift S Review

 The field of view is supposedly 110º but it seemed a little narrower to us than some of the other headsets we tried with the same field of view.
 You could see just a little bit more without turning your head with the same game with these headsets compared to the Rift S.

-Equally important as visual immersiveness, our Comfort metric is also responsible for 20% of the final score for each headset.
+Equally important as Visual Immersiveness, our Comfort metric is weighted significantly.
 We had a variety of different people rate how the Rift S felt to wear for long periods, if it had adequate padding, and if it got overly sweaty when used for long periods, as well as if there is enough room to wear glasses while using the headset.
 The Rift S did extremely well and is one of the more comfortable headsets that we have tested to date.

 The head strap has ample padding and is very easy to adjust with a knob to adjust the fit.
 This headset has a button to slide the visor out a bit, which does make it a bit easier to put on the headset if you wear glasses.